MickaelMesnage/ArticlesAppWithNhost/README.md

 On the backend, just nhost :p

-On frontend, reactjs with typescript, chakra, react_router_dom, appolo client for graphql, codegen for generation
+On frontend, reactjs with typescript, chakra, react_router_dom, appolo client for graphql, codegen for generation of graphql hooks

 ## Software need